jesteenjebakumar/division_checker/README.md

 # division_checker
-it checks the division app
+it checks the division is right are not